ApetweBc/Inspire/README.md

 This is Cordova progressive app I built for pulling products from http://makeup-api.herokuapp.com/ To install just clone or download the zip file.
 CD into root and npm install.
-The API does not require API key or secreat key.
+make sure to install Aandroid platform or IOS platform The API does not require API key or secreat key.
 Enjoy cheers.